SammyShaw/SammyShaw.github.io/_posts/_2022-01-20-customer-segmentation.md

 ```
 <br>

-After the data pre-processing using Pandas, we have a dataset for clustering that looks like the below sample:
+After preprocessing using Pandas, the dataset for clustering looks like the below sample:
 <br>
 <br>